Last updated: ET

 - Monitor local media for information on ongoing demonstrations

 Discrimination against LGBTQ2 individuals is common.
 LGBTQ2 travellers, as well as their friends and families, have been targets of harassment and violence, particularly outside of Moscow.

-Learn about laws affecting LGBTQ2 travellers in Russia.
+Learn more about laws affecting LGBTQ2 travellers in Russia.

-Road accidents are common.
+Drivers don’t respect traffic laws and often drive and park on pedestrian areas.
+Accidents are common.
 Pedestrians should be particularly careful.
-In the event of an accident, do not move the vehicle until the police arrive, even if the car is obstructing traffic.
+In the event of an accident, don’t move the vehicle until the police arrive, even if the car is obstructing traffic.

 Drive only during the day.